PicoCreator/smol-dev-js/spec/ai/seq/updateFileWithPlan.js.md

 ```

 In this example, the function will insert the content `console.log("Hello, World!");` at line 5 and delete line 10 of the file located at `./src/someFile.js`.

+## Implementation Details

+The function uses the Node.js `fs.promises` API to read and write files.
+It reads the file at `filePath` and parses it into lines.
+It then applies the `insert` and `delete` operations from the `plan` by inserting and removing lines.
+Finally, it writes the updated lines back to the file.